ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 Trusted Publishers allow a package repository like the Python Package Index (PyPI) to authenticate an identity from an Identity Provider (IdP) like GitHub Actions or GitLab Pipelines, and using a technology called OpenID Connect (OIDC).

 Trusted Publishers works by requiring users to pre-configure a trust policy on the receiving package repository which will be later used as part of authenticating a publish request.
-When new artifacts are being published to the registry, the OIDC token (implemented as a JWT token) will be verified by [checking the JWT claims and signature against the IdP’s  JSON Web Keyset (JWK)](https://www.criipto.com/blog/jwt-validation-guide) and checked to ensure the OIDC token’s issuer and claims match the [pre-configured trust policy for the package](https://docs.pypi.org/trusted-publishers/adding-a-publisher/#github-actions).
+When new artifacts are being published to the registry, the OIDC ID token (implemented as a JWT token) will be verified by [checking the JWT claims and signature against the IdP’s  JSON Web Keyset (JWK)](https://www.criipto.com/blog/jwt-validation-guide) and checked to ensure the OIDC token’s issuer and claims match the [pre-configured trust policy for the package](https://docs.pypi.org/trusted-publishers/adding-a-publisher/#github-actions).

 The trust policy doesn’t necessarily need to have a _direct_ link to a package, for example some package repositories may want to assign trust policies to package namespaces, the trust policy determines whether a given package can be published by a given workload identity.